 The third round of stimulus payments is currently being discussed as part of President Biden’s proposed $1.9 trillion stimulus package.
 While details are being negotiated, it is possible that 2020 tax returns will be used to distribute stimulus payments in 2021.
 It is therefore of utmost importance that your 2020 tax returns be filed in a timely fashion to ensure the accuracy of any future stimulus payments.

 You hear it over and over again: 2020 was an unprecedented year.
 As you prepare to file your 2020 taxes, you may have unprecedented questions.
 Do not hesitate to reach out to us to get your questions answered.
-As a subsidiary of Maxwell Locke & Ritter, we can readily coordinate our wealth management services with their accounting services to address tax issues and any individual and business accounting needs.
+As a subsidiary of Maxwell Locke & Ritter, we can readily coordinate our wealth management services in Austin with their accounting services to address tax issues and any individual and business accounting needs.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
 Click here to sign up!